tobylane/Bin/caskmas/readme.md

 ## Caskmas

 Finds you a centralised app store for existing apps.
 Looks in Homebrew cask and Mac Apple Store for what you downloaded and probably haven't updated.
-Requires Bash>4, mas, trash - brew install bash mas trash.
+Requires mas and trash - brew install mas trash.
+(Formerly required Bash 4+, still a good idea generally.)
-MIT Licence
+MIT Licence.
-Passes Shellcheck
+Passes Shellcheck.
 Option: install: if an app could be replaced by one from Homebrew then do it.
 Option: list: list all apps not found in either app store.